morelandjs/melo/doc/theory.rst

 ------------

 The Elo rating system is a method for predicting the outcome of paired comparisons in win/loss games such as chess.
-Players (or teams) are assigned a rating (number) which encodes their true skill level.
+Players (or teams) are assigned a rating :math:`R` which encodes their true skill level.
 By convention, larger ratings correspond to higher skill levels and smaller ratings to lower skill levels.

 Consider two players named "Lisa" and "Mark" which play some win/loss game.